ABOUT ME

 The key is consistency and indifference.
 Many pets grow to hate grooming, which creates a cycle: more time between grooms > because we’re dreading it > leading to more fear from the animal because they’re probably more matted and it hurts more the longer you leave it.

-Would you rather spend two minutes a day, for 6 months to reverse that fear….
+These techniques can take months or years, it’s worth it.
+It blows my mind that people commit to an animal.... their existence is dedicated to being your loyal friend and companion... and some people say: a few months or years?!
+That’s too long!
+I don’t have time!
+In the grand scheme of things, I'd rather spend 2 minutes a day, for 6 months to reverse that fear….
 Or would you just leave it, and spend the next 10 years fighting them, or getting them sedated, and filled with frustration?
 I feel like there’s hardly even an argument there!
 You’d do anything for your human friends or family to make their lives easier, so why not also for your furry companion who is going to spend upwards of a decade with you?

 The biggest trap people fall into is trying to rush it.
 Go slow and gradually, and the techniques will reward you.

-And… hopefully, our preparation will prevent the need for counter conditioning.
+And… hopefully, the preparation early on will prevent the need for counter conditioning.

 More than just a registration number (just me rambling)